 Overdone results are common signs of botched plastic surgery.
 Popular cases of overdone fillers are when patients end up with “duck lips”.
 Besides botched lip filler, overdone results occur when the filler goes outside the target area.
 This is also known as filler migration.
 If you notice that your doctor has injected too much filler, tell them.

 When it comes to botulinum toxin, there are a couple of signs that something is wrong, such as:

 - Facial asymmetry

 3 Things to Watch Out for When Getting Injectables

 Every year, a ton of people get injectables.
 They pop out on their lunch break for a midday treatment and come back with a slight yet natural enhancement.
-But when injectables are involved, you need to watch out for these 4 things to stay as safe as possible.
+But when injectables are involved, you must watch out for the following.

 Offering to meet you in a non-sterile environment should be a red flag.
 A non-sterile environment increases the risk of infection.
 Highly qualified doctors only work from medical offices.

 Poor Experience and Training

 It’s scary how unregulated non-surgical procedures are in the UK.
 One of the best ways to prevent issues and poor results is to find someone who has a complete understanding of the human anatomy and proper training and qualifications.